 1/4 cup Tofutti vegan cream cheese

 In a large bowl, cream together the margarine and sugar.
 Stir in the egg replacements and vanilla.
 Gradually add flour, baking powder and vegan cream cheese.
 The dough will be VERY crumbly, so using your hands to mix it is the best option.
-I found that adding a few splashes of Rice Dream or any other non-dairy milk helps as well.
+I found that adding a few splashes of non-dairy milk helps as well.
 Form the dough in a long loaf and wrap in plastic wrap.
 Mixture will still be crumbly, but don't fret!
 Stick it in the fridge for a few hours to chill.

 After about 2 - 4 hours, pre-heat your oven to 350 degrees.
 Line two cookie sheets with foil.

 Pull out the refrigerated dough.
 The mixture may still be somewhat crumbly, but just kneed it a bit with your hands and the proper consistency should develop.
 Then, in small batches, roll out the dough on a lightly floured surface to about 1/4 inch thick.
 Cut into desired spooky shapes with cookie cutters.
 Place cookies 1 inch apart on the lined cookie sheets.

 Bake for about 12 - 14 minutes, until bottoms and edges just start to get light brown.
 Remove from baking sheet and cool on wire racks.
 Store in an airtight container until you are ready to eat or decorate them!

 In a medium bowl, stir together confectioners' sugar and non-dairy milk until smooth.
 Beat in corn syrup and almond extract until icing is smooth and glossy.
 If icing is too thick, add a little more corn syrup.

 Add food coloring to desired intensity.
 I separated the icing into 3 different bowls and made 3 different colors - orange (mixing red and yellow), purple (red and blue) and gray (all of the colors mixed together).